awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 You can enable or disable logging, change the Amazon S3 bucket where your logs are stored, and change the prefix for log files by using the CloudFront console or the CloudFront API\.
 Your changes to logging settings take effect within 12 hours\.

 For more information, see the following topics:
-+ Updating a web or an RTMP distribution using the CloudFront console: [Viewing and Updating Distributions](HowToUpdateDistribution.md)\.
++ Updating a web or an RTMP distribution using the CloudFront console: [Updating a Distribution](HowToUpdateDistribution.md)\.
-+ Updating a web distribution using the CloudFront API: [UpdateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.
++ Updating a web distribution using the CloudFront API: [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.
-+ Updating an RTMP distribution using the CloudFront API: [UpdateStreamingDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.
++ Updating an RTMP distribution using the CloudFront API: [UpdateStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.

 To use the CloudFront API to change access log settings for web distributions, you must use the 2009\-04\-02 or later version of the API\.
 To use the CloudFront API to change access log settings for RTMP distributions, you must use the 2010\-05\-01 or later version of the API\.